-DUAL ENROLLMENT BY THE NUMBERS IPEDS INSIGHT REPORT Findings from the analysis of 2022-2023 Integrated Postsecondary Education Data System (IPEDS) A FIRST FOR THE FIELD What we've learned from the first national data on dual enrollment participation.
-In August 2024, the U.S. Department of Education's Integrated Postsecondary Education Data System (IPEDS) released its first-ever count of dual enrollment participation revealing nearly 2.5 million high school students enrolled in college courses in 2022-23.
+DUAL ENROLLMENT BY THE NUMBERS IPEDS INSIGHT REPORT Analysis of preliminary data for 2022-2023 from the Integrated Postsecondary Education Data System (IPEDS) A FIRST FOR THE FIELD What we've learned from the first national data on dual enrollment participation.
+In August 2024, the U.S. Department of Education's Integrated Postsecondary Education Data System (IPEDS) released preliminary data from the first-ever institutional count of dual enrollment participation revealing nearly 2.5 million high school student enrollments in college courses in 2022-23.
 The data can now be explored by state, institution type, and key student characteristics such as gender, race, and ethnicity.
 NACEP analysis of IPEDS data for the 2022-23 academic year offers new insight into the nation's dual enrollment landscape.
 NATIONAL REACH, LOCAL VARIATION Dual enrollment is a common offering at colleges and universities and sees widespread student participation, though program size and structure vary significantly.

-WIDESPREAD PARTICIPATION Nearly 2.5 million high school students took a college course in the 2022-2023 academic year.
+WIDESPREAD PARTICIPATION Nearly 2.5 million college enrollments were from high school students in the 2022-2023 academic year.

-61% of US higher education institutions reported at least one dual enrollment student 42% of institutions reported enrolling 100 or more dual enrollment students
+61% of US higher education institutions reported enrolling at least one high school student 42% of institutions reported enrolling 100 or more high school students